GregoryKogan/devlog/devlog/src/posts/HowToMakeVueMarkdownBlog.md

 **Bonus 1 - large code snippets**

-If you want to apply different styles for little and large code snippets, you can assign CSS classes to them like this:
+If you want to apply different styles for small and large code snippets, you can assign CSS classes to them like this:

 ```JavaScript
 methods: {